togfoxy/FormulaSpeed/README.md

 Implementation of more rules around braking, wrecks and road handling.

-Five additional bot cars.

 A campaign.

 A shop that lets you upgrade your car.

 A shop that lets you buy drivers.

-An editor that lets you create your own tracks.

 Better user interface/controls.